Gaudenz77/github001/README.md

 # github001
 ## Projectdescription
-* this Project is a test og basic github use
+* this Project is a test of basic github use